HMoradiRad/teraform/README.md

-# Terraform
-## Terraform Provider for VMware vSphere
+## Terraform Vsphere Virtual Machine Cloning and Customization

 ### what is terraform?